Binan-URMF/GraphicalCalculator/README.md

 # Simple Tkinter Calculator

 ## Overview
-This is a basic calculator application built with Python's Tkinter library.
+This is a basic calculator application i made in high school is built with Python's Tkinter library.
 It allows users to perform simple arithmetic operations like addition, subtraction, multiplication, and division through a graphical user interface.

 ## Features
 - **Basic Arithmetic:** Perform addition, subtraction, multiplication, and division.